WHYAMERICASUCKS.COM

 menuMenu

-The Food-Chemicals Story Starts With An Exception
+Food-Chemicals Policy Starts With A Built-In Exception

 Oversight Story

-The Food-Chemicals Story Starts With An Exception
+Food-Chemicals Policy Starts With A Built-In Exception

 Food additives often need FDA authorization.
-GRAS uses do not require pre-market review, residue limits are legal thresholds rather than zero, and some chemicals only get pushed out after years on the market.
+GRAS uses do not require mandatory pre-market review, residue limits are legal thresholds rather than zero, and some chemicals only get pushed out after years on the market.

 Published